 And Moses said to the children of Gad and to the children of Reuben: “Shall your brethren go to war while you sit here?
 (Numbers 32:6)

 That very question could be asked of unnumbered Christian people of our day: “Shall your brothers go to war, and shall you sit here?”

 Every member of the Body of Christ is a part of every other member.
 It is not appropriate or scriptural that some Christian people are giving their lives for the Gospel while others are following the ordinary pursuits of mankind; that some believers in Christ are in prison for their faith while others are building bigger houses, buying more expensive automobiles, and worrying about their bank account and the color of the bedroom walls.

 The Body of Christ is one body.
 When one member suffers we all suffer.
 Not one member of the Body is allowed to settle back at ease in the world until every other member has obtained his inheritance in God.
 How can we occupy ourselves with material comforts when our brothers and sisters in Christ are being tortured and imprisoned for the Gospel?
 Shall we not be held accountable for such treachery?

 Moses was concerned with the effect the request of Reuben, Gad, and half of Manasseh would have on the remainder of the Israelites.

-And wherefore discourage ye the heart of the children of Israel from going over into the land which the Lord hath given them?
-(Numbers 32:7).
+“Now why will you discourage the heart of the children of Israel from going over into the land which the LORD has given them?
+(Numbers 32:7)